Loyal Edmonton Regiment: The Great War

 The 49th Battalion (Edmonton Regiment), CEF was authorized on 7 November 1914 and embarked for Great Britain on 3 June 1915.
 It disembarked in France on 9 October 1915, where it fought as part of the 7th Infantry Brigade, 3rd Canadian Division in France and Flanders until the end of the war.
 The battalion disbanded on 15 September 1920.

 The 51st Battalion (Edmonton), CEF was authorized on 7 November 1914 and embarked for Great Britain on 1 April 1916.
 There it provided reinforcements for the Canadian Corps in the field until 13 November 1916, when it was reorganized as a Garrison Duty Battalion.
 On 22 June 1916, its personnel were absorbed by the various regimental depots.
 The battalion disbanded on 15 September 1920.

 The 63rd Battalion (Edmonton), CEF was authorized on 20 April 1915 and embarked for Great Britain on 22 April 1916.
 There it provided reinforcements for the Canadian Corps in the field until 7 July 1916, when its personnel were absorbed by the 9th Reserve Battalion, CEF.
 The battalion disbanded on 1 September 1917.

-The Second World War
+Second World War

 The regiment mobilized The Edmonton Regiment, CASF for active service on 1 September 1939.
 It was redesignated as the 1st Battalion, The Edmonton Regiment, CASF on 7 November 1940; and as the 1st Battalion, The Loyal Edmonton Regiment on 7 July 1943.
 On 22 December 1939, it embarked for Great Britain.
+Billeted in the Oxted and Limpsfield area, memorialised with memorabilia in the Oxted Royal British Legion clubhouse.
 "D" Company participated in the expedition to the Norwegian island of Spitzbergen on 25 August 1941, and the battalion landed in Sicily on 10 July and Italy on 3 September 1943, as part of the 2nd Infantry Brigade, 1st Canadian Infantry Division.
 The unit landed in France on 15 March 1945 as part of Operation Goldflake, on its way to the Northwest Europe theatre of operations, in which it fought until the end of the war.
 The overseas battalion disbanded on 15 October 1945.